 Wondering if it's better to take up a temp job during your break or slack off at home?
 Have you considered how temp jobs will keep you away from your mom's constant nagging and give you cash at the same time?
-Still unsure if you'll be able to stick with a temp job over the holidays?
+Still unsure if you'll be able to stick with a temp job in Singapore over the holidays?

 Let our intern Ben give you his opinion on those dreaded holiday jobs you keep hearing about.

 Perk 1: Getting to try a little bit of everything!
 From F&B to sophisticated Government positions!

 Ben: Most youths don't realize that temporary jobs are good additions to their CVs.
 Temporary jobs allow you to try your hand at a variety of positions in various industries, allowing you to discover your true passion.
 Short positions can also be beneficial for those with clear career aspirations.
 Personally, I've (Ben) had friends who changed their career path after a short working stint at an industry they thought they'd enjoy working in.

 After working, you may start to have thoughts such as "I dislike this job" or "I don't feel like coming into work today".
 Even if you realize that you do not enjoy the job after your temporary experience, that knowledge can help you gain a better understanding to help you align yourself to your true career path.

 Life is often about trying things out and figuring what you don't to be when you grow up.
 Only by getting your hands dirty will you figure out what you like and dislike; which should help you discover your true aspirations.